- Some of the most popular teacup dogs that don’t shed are Chihuahua, Poodles, Yorkshire terriers, and Shih Tzu.

 Micro-breeds of some of the world’s most popular dogs are perfect for cute photo opportunities and display the loving nature of the original dog breed.
 The combination of a teacup dog breed and the ability to be hypoallergenic has made teacup dogs that don’t shed a must-have for pet lovers in the last decade.
 However, I always warn dog owners about the fragility of teacup dogs which is often the cause of health issues and even deaths.
 If you are interested about owning one of these tiny pups, but unfortunately have allergies to canine fur, see my list of the best teacup dog breeds that don’t shed.

 Allergies have stood as a barrier to dog ownership for centuries.
-A human’s best friend is not always such when they cause us to cough and sneeze regularly.
-There is no definitive number of U.S. citizens with dog allergies.
-WebMD estimates as many as 47 percent of the nation has a dog allergy .
-Pet hair and dander are the most common cause of dog allergies among humans, with measurable levels of dander thought to be in every home in the U.S.
+Man’s best friend is not always such when they cause us to cough and sneeze regularly.
+It is estimated that 10% – 20% of the world’s population has a cat or dog allergy .
+Pet hair, dander, urine, and saliva are the most common causes of dog allergies among humans, with measurable levels of dander thought to be in every home in the U.S.

 What are the Symptoms of Dog Allergies